tidepool-org/tidepool-org.github.io/QueriesAndNotifications.md

 ## Implementation order

 First, design a JSON-based query structure that will be the output of the query language.
 It needs data structures to accommodate the full set of query language capabilities.
+Please see [the query implementation spec](QueryImplementation.html).

 Next, implement the evaluation engine for a subset of the JSON structure; it should be able to do the following:

 * Single data account only; metaqueries are not supported.
 * TYPE clause
-* FIELDS clause for named fields but not expressions, aliases
+* COLUMNS clause for named columns but not expressions, aliases
-* SORT BY single named field
+* SORT BY single named column
 * LIMIT and OFFSET
-* WHERE for simple expressions based only on field values in the current row
+* WHERE for simple expressions based only on values in the current row
 * Date/time functions and basic expression evaluation
 * No GROUP, no window or aggregation functions